darwino/darwino-documentation/Developer Guide/Darwino DB API 6. Registering and Handling Events.md

 =======================

 # Registering and handling events
-At the server level, you can register an ExtensionRegistry.
+At the Server Object level, you can register an ExtensionRegistry.
 This registry provides a set of functions – currently a set of five:
 -	BinaryStore: When Darwino stores attachments, they can be stored inside the database, or apart from the database.
 The BinaryStore is an interface that facilitates storing the attachments outside of the database by providing a set a CRUD methods.
 -	DocumentEvents: When an operation is being performed on a document, the runtime will call the methods in the DocumentEvents:
 --	postNewDocument – called right after a document has been created, so that you can, for example, change document values.